USS Long Beach (AK-9)

 USS Long Beach (AK-9) was a cargo steamship that was built in England in 1892 as Yarrowdale, passed through a succession of British, Greek and German owners, and was seized by the United States in 1917.
 She served in the US Navy until 1921, then in the US Merchant Marine, and was scrapped in 1924.
 She was called Nicolaos Castriotis in Greek ownership, Hohenfelde in German ownership, and Golden Gate from 1923.

 Yarrowdale

 William Pickersgill & Sons built the ship at Southwick, Sunderland, County Durham, as yard number 101.
-She was launched in 5 October 1892 and completed that November.
+She was launched on 5 October 1892 and completed that November.